 Temperature: 32 F, 0 C (Apricots stored in higher temperatures become mealy.)
 Relative humidity: 90-95% Mist: no Typical shelf life 7 to 14 days Ethylene producer (Do not store with ethylene-sensitive items.)

-- 11% of consumers say they purchased apricots in the past year.
+- 6% of consumers said they purchased apricots in the past year.